 Behaviours captured in aged care assessments

-To access government-subsidised aged care services, a person will undertake an initial screening to establish their needs and the types of services that could help them.
-Only the most comprehensive type of assessment captures behaviour and psychological symptoms.
-For more information on aged care assessments, please visit Aged care assessments.
+This page presents behaviours captured in aged care needs assessments performed in 2021–22.
+To access government-subsidised aged care services, a person needed to undertake an initial screening to establish their needs and the types of services that could help them.
+Only the most comprehensive type of assessment captures behavioural and psychological symptoms of dementia (BPSD).
+For more information on aged care needs assessments, please visit Aged care needs assessments.

-Box 15.3: Behaviours recorded in aged care assessments that align the Neuropsychiatric Inventory (NPI)
+Behaviours recorded in comprehensive aged care assessments compared to the Neuropsychiatric Inventory (NPI)

-In 2020–21, 182,300 Australians completed a comprehensive aged care assessment.
-Across these assessments, 16% (29,500) of people reported dementia as a health condition.
-Among all people who completed a comprehensive aged care assessment, 51% reported experiencing one or more behaviours or psychological symptoms ‘regularly’ or ‘always.’
+In 2021–22, nearly 199,400 Australians completed a comprehensive aged care assessment and 16% (32,600) of people were recorded as having dementia.
+Among all people who completed a comprehensive aged care assessment, 41% reported experiencing one or more behavioural or psychological symptoms ‘regularly’ or ‘always.’

 - Agitation – described as extreme emotional disturbance.